1. Donald Glover. And the rest of the amazing cast of The Lion King 2019 (…but mostly Donald Glover)

 We know the story.
 There’s no twists, no wild surprises, nothing to “ruin” your childhood.
 This film captures all the purity of The Lion King we already know and love, with just enough subtle additions to update the humor and keep us engaged.
 Every moment feels new and revitalized without taking away any of what we loved from the original.

 3. Beyoncé sings

 I probably don’t need to say anything more about the icon who got a standing ovation at The Lion King world premiere before she even took the stage, but I will.
 I hope this doesn’t send the bey-hive after me but I admittedly had my doubts when I heard she’d been cast in the role of Nala.
 (Remember Epic?
 If so, you probably had your doubts too).
+And if I am to write an honest review of The Lion King 2019 I must admit her acting performance wasn’t anything spectacular.
 But it was well worth the risk to have the queen of fierce herself grace this soundtrack with all of her Beyonce glory.
-No matter how much I wish it were me singing a duet with Donald Glover instead, there is no denying that their rendition of “Can You Feel the Love Tonight” is pure magic and a gift to us all.
-Also gifted to us by the great Beyonce is the new addition “Spirit,” an emotional power ballad that will give you chills.
+The new addition to the Lion King soundtrack Spirit, is an emotional power ballad that will give you chills.
 The soundtrack is available now, but I recommend not listening until you’ve seen the movie.
 I chose to wait and I’m glad I did because it made the musical moments of the film feel that much more impactful.

 4. Stunning Animation